| Home | Funny Money | Index |

 Credit Card Company: "Well, sir, the account was never closed, so the late fees and charges still apply."

-Credit Card Company: "Since it is 2 months past due, it already has been."
+Credit Card Company: "Since it is two months past due, it already has been."

 Me: "So, what will they do when they find out she is dead?"